yochannah/carpentries.org/pages/core-team-projects.md

 Angelique Trusler · Kelly Barnes · Omar Khan · Serah Rono · Toby Hodges

 In Q4, the Community Development Team
-- worked with Toby Hodges and Zhian Kamvar to prepare a video presentation aimed at introducing SORSE community members to The Carpentries.
-[You can watch the video here](https://youtu.be/ANxr38dx9rw).
+- worked with Toby Hodges and Zhian Kamvar to prepare [a video presentation aimed at introducing SORSE community members to The Carpentries](https://youtu.be/ANxr38dx9rw).
 - [prepared a ten minute presentation](https://youtu.be/SwGgs56POh4) for [Open Education 2020](https://openeducationconference.org/) about The Carpentries Instructor Training Program
 - published [Community Facilitators Program content around Feedback Facilitation](https://carpentries.github.io/community-facilitators-program/02-0-feedback-facilitation/index.html) publicly on GitHub, onboarded and [formally introduced our first cohort of Community Facilitators in The Carpentries focusing on feedback facilitation](https://carpentries.org/blog/2020/11/introducing-carpentries-feedback-facilitators/)
 - updated our community communications guides to include [guidelines and best practices for sharing job posts](https://docs.carpentries.org/topic_folders/communications/guides/share-opportunities.html) in The Carpentries, and took on Jez Cope's suggestion and created an [opportunities mailing list on TopicBox](https://carpentries.topicbox.com/groups/opportunities).